IOC approves five additional sports for LA 2028 Olympics, including cricket

 The IOC hopes cricket’s inclusion will activate and engage a large, new Olympic audience, especially among Asian fans of the sport.

-The annual Indian Premier League cricket tournament, with an estimated brand value of $8.4bn, is one of the richest sport leagues in the world and continues to attract the world’s top players and coaches.
-The tournament is played in the same T20 format that the game will feature in during the LA 2028 games.
+The annual Indian Premier League (IPL) cricket tournament, with an estimated brand value of $8.4bn, is one of the richest sport leagues in the world and continues to attract the world’s top players and coaches.
+The tournament is played in the same T20 format that the game will feature in the LA 2028.

 India, currently hosting the 50-over Cricket World Cup, will bid to host the 2036 Olympics.

-The International Cricket Council Chairman Greg Barclay said he was “thrilled” by cricket’s inclusion in 2028.
+International Cricket Council Chairman Greg Barclay said he was “thrilled” by cricket’s inclusion in 2028.

-“To have the opportunity to showcase our great sport at the LA28 Games and hopefully many Olympic Games to come will be great for players and fans alike,” he said.
+“To have the opportunity to showcase our great sport at the LA 28 Games and hopefully many Olympic Games to come will be great for players and fans alike,” he said.

 “Players will get the chance to compete for an Olympic gold medal and be part of the games which will be so special,” she said.
 “It’s also a chance for more fans around the world to enjoy our fantastic sport.”

-While all five sports’ inclusion is only for one edition of the Games, they are banking on the boost provided by Olympic participation to spur growth as they look to remain an attractive Olympic product going into the next four-year cycle.
+While all five sports’ inclusion is only for one edition of the games, they are banking on the boost provided by Olympic participation to spur growth as they look to remain an attractive Olympic product going into the next four-year cycle.

 Flag football is a non-contact format of American football played by teams of five.
-American football last featured as a demonstration sport in 1932 LA Games.
+American football last featured as a demonstration sport in the 1932 LA Games.

-Baseball has featured in several previous Games.
+Baseball has featured in several previous Olympics.
 It was added to the 2020 Tokyo programme after being left off in 2012 and 2016, but it will not be a part of the Paris Games.

 Softball, the female counterpart to baseball, has appeared at five previous editions of the Summer Games and was also left off the Paris 2024 agenda.

 Lacrosse twice appeared as a medal sport at the Olympics, in 1904 and 1908.
-Lacrosse will be played in a six-a-side format at LA 2028.
+It will be played in a six-a-side format at LA 2028.

 Squash will make its debut after several previous applications to get Olympic status failed.